kirschbaum-development/laravel-translations-loader/readme.md

 ### Configuring in webpack.config.js

 You can also apply the same configurations showed above directly on `webpack.config.js`.
-For that, just include the following:
+For that, just include the following rules in your config file:

 ```js
 rules: [